w3f/General-Grants-Program/grants/grant_application_template_community.md

 * https://...

 ## Legal Structure
 Please provide name and registered address of the legal entity executing the project.
-These details can also be shared privately via our Google Form.
+These details can also be shared privately via our Google Form used for your application.

 ## Team's experience
 Please describe the team's relevant experience.